-This is the first stage of someone checking out of the relationship.
+This is the first stage of someone emotionally disengaging and checking out of the relationship.
 They are still physically there but emotionally checked out.

 Next thing we notice is them spending less and less time with us.
 Even with the time they spend with us, they are not their happy, playful and open selves anymore.
-Dates are cancelled, time spent together gets shorter and shorter, and getting them to actually spend time with you is like asking them to do you a favour.
+They start cancelling dates, time spent together gets shorter and shorter, and getting them to actually spend time with you is like asking them to do you a favour.

 This is the second stage of someone checking out of the relationship.
 First they emotionally withdraw and then they physically pull away.